Skelet0n-Key/RFID-Emulator/README.md

 **Introduction**

 This project aims to solve a problem that we have: "I want to get through that door."
 This device is a lock-pick of sorts... but for 13.56MHz RFID locks.
-We move apartments a lot as college students and some apartments have better amenities than others.
-Why not enjoy them all?!

-suggested change -corbin "The standard pn532 is widely available and cheap.
-Unfortunately almost all pn532s have a firmware "brick" as i like to call it.
-Manufacturers prevent custom UID's from being emulated.
-When the 532 is put into target mode, the first byte of the UID will always be 0x08.
-While there are ways to get around this security feature, it is difficult to impliment in an embedded system, unreliable, and requires perfect timing (read more about it here: https://www.mankier.com/1/nfc-emulate-uid).
-Rather than using the workaround we chose to use a UID programmable RFID card from lab401 as a sort of middle man.
-Our emulator writes our desired UID's to the lab401 card in write mode.
-The card becomes a perfect clone of your desired target.
-This bypasses the security feature with only 1 extra step/component.
-In practice this works perfectly as a card is much more discreet than a raspberry pi pico and breakout board."
+The standard PN532 is widely available and cheap.
+Manufacturers prevent custom UIDs from being emulated.
+When the 532 is put into target mode, the first byte of the UID will always be 0x08 (or 0x88 with some models).
+While there are ways to get around this security feature, it is difficult to implement in an embedded system, unreliable, and requires perfect timing (read more about it [here](https://www.mankier.com/1/nfc-emulate-uid)).
+The other solution is trivially easy to implement.
+Rather than go with the true emulation method, we picked up a [lab401 sector 0 programmable card](https://lab401.com/collections/all-products/products/mifare-compatible-1k-direct-write-uid).
+This method absolves adafruit of all legal liability, which is exactly the reason that firmware feature implementing a hardware protocol requirement (prepending a 0x08 byte) exists.
+Conveniently, this makes our design more discreet.

 **Challenges and Solutions**

 - We wanted a controlled environment to test our project's functionality and so that's what we did.
-We made an RFID lock with an arduino uno and MFRC-522 module ([code found here](RFID_lock/RFID_lock.ino)).
+We made an RFID lock with an arduino uno and MFRC-522 module (code found [here](RFID_lock/RFID_lock.ino)).
 The lock came with it's own problems.
 It took a while to find out what was going on, but we weren't getting any response from our MFRC-522 because it wasn't an official module.
 We needed to slow down communication to our module and connect it to 5V even though 3.3V was printed on the PCB. *Note: we labeled it 3.3V-3.3V in the wiring diagram*
 - The original idea for this project was to have the PN532 emulate the copied UID itself.
 Unfortunately, due to security concerns (😒) the PN532 prepends a 0x08 byte when it sends its UID.
 So calling the command to send a specified UID like: 0x0000BEEF, would send: 0x080000BE.
 Luckily, you can just write a non-modified UID to a card.
-Weird, right?
-Almost too good to be true.
-So this is what we ended up pivoting to.
+So this is what we ended up pivoting to as you read above.

 **Timeline**